-Holidays should be times of fun and enjoyment.
-For most people, these special days—whether it’s Christmas, Independence Day, or Thanksgiving—can seem like a perfect time to let go in order to indulge in rich foods and alcoholic drinks.
-But did you know that this can be harmful to your health…and possibly even life-threatening?
-In this post, I will discuss why and provide an overview on what you can do during these times to maintain your best health and prevent holiday illness, so that you can spend your day focusing on enjoying the occasion.
+Regardless of age, it’s important to know how to stay healthy during the holidays.
+While fun, these special days can seem like the perfect time to ‘let go’ of your healthy living habits in order to indulge in food and alcohol.
+But did you know that doing this can be harmful to your health…and possibly even life-threatening?
+In this article, I will discuss why and provide an overview on what you can do during these times to maintain your best health and prevent holiday illness…so that you can spend your days focusing on enjoying the occasion.

 The Holiday Heart Syndrome

 What is the Holiday Heart Syndrome?
 Namely, it is when overeating and overindulging in alcohol and food lead to an irregular heartbeat.

 For instance, this can happen if you don’t typically drink alcohol, but then decide to have a few at a holiday party.
 It can also happen if you normally have one or two drinks but decide to indulge in large quantities of alcohol at once.
 The alcohol, along with the massive amounts of food typically consumed during this time, can put stress on your heart, causing you to develop an irregular heartbeat, called atrial fibrillation.
 Atrial fibrillation is serious as this can increase your chances of experiencing a stroke, heart attack, or heart failure.